Abhijithchintu/phoenix/docs/README.md

 Run these commands from root (instead of going to each service and running commands individually, all the commands can be run from root itself)
 a. npm install: to install node_modules in oauth, people, chat and phoenixfe.
 b. npm run removen: to remove already installed node modules and packagae-lock.json file in above mentioned services.
 c. npm run start: It starts the node in oauth, people and chat services.
 And also run build in phoenixfe.
+d. npm run dev .It starts all services and frontend development server
 # APIs
 [APIs](https://manu156.github.io/phoenix/apis)